vdarkobar/npm-test/shared/Authelia Additional Settings.md

   <br><br>
 </p>

-Applies when Authelia and Protected Endpoint are on the same Docker Host/Server.
+Applies when Authelia and Protected Endpoints are on the same Docker Host/Server.
 If Authelia and Protected Endpoints are on the different Docker Host/Server use <a href="https://github.com/vdarkobar/Authelia">this</a> example.

 After editing *configuration.yml*, for settings to apply, run: